hjr18/Webdev/README.md

 # Webdev

-Project to be completed by 21st June by Joel, David, Vic, Jonathon and Hannah
+Project to be completed by 21st June by Joel, David, Vic, Jonathan and Hannah

 ### Requirements to be presented ###